gnachman/iterm2-website/source/_includes/3.5/documentation-view-menu.md

 If enabled, tabs are shown in fullscreen windows.

 #### View > Toggle Full Screen
 Enters or exists full screen mode. iTerm2 supports both the standard macoS full screen mode, where the window occupies its own Space, and its traditional full screen mode that shares a Space with other windows.
-You can control which is used in **Preferences > General > Native full screen windows**.
+You can control which is used in **Settings > General > Native full screen windows**.

 #### View > Use Transparency
 This toggles transparency.
-It only has an effect if you have configured your session to be transparent under Preferences > Profiles > Window > Transparency.
+It only has an effect if you have configured your session to be transparent under Settings > Profiles > Window > Transparency.
 When Full Screen mode is entered, transparency is turned off by default, but you can select this menu item to re-enable it.

 #### View > Zoom In on Selection
 When a selection is present this is enabled.
 Zooming on a selection removes all other text from the session and lets you focus on just the zoomed-in-on text.
 Pressing escape will invoke Zoom Out when you are in the Zoom In state.